Weekly Insights. ZERO spam

 House Bill of Lading vs Master Bill of Lading

-In this article we’ll look at two types of Bill of Lading: House Bill of Lading (HBL) and Master Bill of Lading (MBL) to understand how the differ and how they are used along global supply chains.
+In this article we’ll look at two types of Bill of Lading: House Bill of Lading (HBL) and Master Bill of Lading (MBL).
+You’ll learn how they work and why they’re crucial in global trade.

 Master Bill of Lading (MBL) explained